nixworks/public/news/2015/11/7/README.md

 The Russian plane crash in Egypt was not due to technical failures, say French aviation officials, adding that the flight data recorder suggests a &quot;violent, sudden&quot; explosion.

 ### [ The Greek coast guard and the European Union border agency Frontex, in six separate operations, rescue a total of 383 migrants attempting to sail from Turkey to the eastern Greek islands. ](/news/2015/11/7/the-greek-coast-guard-and-the-european-union-border-agency-frontex-in-six-separate-operations-rescue-a-total-of-383-migrants-attempting-t.md)
-_Context: European Union, European migrant crisis, Frontex, Greek Coast Guard, Turkey, eastern Greek islands_
+_Context: EU, European migrant crisis, Frontex, Greek Coast Guard, Turkey, eastern Greek islands_

 ### [As rescue teams labor to reach isolated communities, state officials are taking precautions to contain the environmental fallout from the burst dams.
 A state public prosecutor based in Mariana says he will seek 500,000 Brazilian reais (US$130,000) in personal damages for each of about 200 families most affected by the dam burst. ](/news/2015/11/7/as-rescue-teams-labor-to-reach-isolated-communities-state-officials-are-taking-precautions-to-contain-the-environmental-fallout-from-the-bu.md)
 Rescue teams on Saturday struggled to reach villages devastated by a massive mudflow after two dams burst at a major Brazilian mine, wreaking havoc more than 80 km (50 miles) downstream and prompting officials to warn of a higher death toll.